 Hicks and his wife, Estelle have a son Nathaniel and reside in Keller.
 Matt also has a daughter, Amy, who lives in Maryland.

-Jared Sandler is in his second season as the full-time pre- and post-game host for the Texas Rangers Radio Network.
-In addition to his duties with the Rangers, Jared also fulfills various on-air responsibilities with the teams flagship, 105.3 The FAN, joining CBS Radio in March 2015.
+Jared Sandler is in his third season as the full-time pre- and post-game host for the Texas Rangers Radio Network.
+In addition to his duties with the Rangers, Jared also fulfills various on-air responsibilities with the team's flagship, 105.3 The FAN, joining CBS Radio in March 2015.

 A native of Dallas, Sandler previously worked for 103.3 FM ESPN as an on-air host.
 Prior to his return to DFW, he spent two years with ESPN 100.9 FM/Great Lakes Loons (Midwest League), calling play- by-play for baseball, basketball, and football, as well as hosting the regions highest-rated afternoon drive sports talk show.

 A graduate of the University of Southern California (USC) in 2011, Sandler earned a Bachelor of Arts in Communication and a minor in Entrepreneurial Studies.
 While at USC, in addition to directing the student-led sports radio station and working with ESPN 710 in Los Angeles, Jared also was a member of the school's baseball program, serving as a practice player and aiding in baseball operations.
 He resides in Dallas.